Outis09/Property-Pricing-Analysis/README.md

 I conducted univariate, bivariate and multivariate analysis to understand the distribution of the variables and how they affected each other.

-By the end of the analysis, I uncovered some variables that drive the pricing of property listings.
+By the end of the analysis, I identified some variables that drive the pricing of property listings.